yyl4ever/yyl4ever/README.md

 - 👀 I’m interested in coding, reading, listening to music
 - 🌱 I’m currently learning how to study, manage and improve myself
 - 💞️ I’m looking to collaborate on a big company with professional people
-- 📫 You can contact me by adding my wechat : a_blue_butterfly
+- 📫 You can contact me by adding my wechat id: a_blue_butterfly

 <!---
 yyl4ever/yyl4ever is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.